webprogramming260/webprogramming/profile/webServices/uploadingFiles/uploadingFiles.md

 ## Frontend Code

-The following frontend code registers and event handler for when the selected file changes and only accepts files of type `.png, .jpeg, or .jpg`.
+The following frontend code registers an event handler for when the selected file changes and only accepts files of type `.png, .jpeg, or .jpg`.
 We also create an `img` placeholder element that will display the uploaded image once it has been stored on the server.

 ```html
 <html lang="en">